dallaylaen/refutable-js/README.md

 # Overview

-refute-contract is a lightweight and flexible runtime assertion / contract programming tool.
+refutable is a lightweight and flexible assertion and contract programming tool.
-It performs blocks of condition checks and notifies the user should some of the checks fail.
+It evaluates blocks of conditions and notifies the user should some of the checks fail.

 * Usable in both a standalone app or a browser.